kirilllzaitsev/vision_mtl/README.md

 #### Hard parameter sharing

-Hard parameter sharing denotes MTL methods where a large portion of the network is shared between tasks and each task defines its own output layers.
+Hard parameter sharing denotes MTL methods where a large portion of the network is shared between tasks and each task defines its output layers.
 The shared part - the backbone - is forced to learn a generalizable representation that is useful for all tasks at once, while individual task heads ensure specialization for each task.

 A basic model that shares the backbone between the tasks and has shallow one-layer heads for each task to get task-specific predictions.